<![if !vml]><![endif]>Biographical Information

 He previously was a faculty member at the University of Connecticut from September 1970 to June 2001, advancing from Instructor to Assistant Professor to Associate Professor to Professor in 1982.
 He served as Department Head from July 1, 1989 through June 30, 2001.
 He has held visiting positions with the Federal Reserve Bank of Boston for 5 months in 1978 and with the Congressional Budget Office for 12 months in 1987-88.
 He retired from the University of Connecticut on June 1, 2001.

-He recently developed with one of his MA students, Mustafa Gunaydin, the CBER-DETR Nevada Coincident and Leading Employment Indexes.
+Early in his tenure at UNLV, he developed with one of his MA students, Mustafa Gunaydin, the CBER-DETR Nevada Coincident and Leading Employment Indexes.
 These indexes track the contemporaneous and future movements in the Nevada employment situation.
 While in Connecticut, he similarly developed with a former colleague, Pami Dua, and a colleague at the Economic Cycle Research Institute (ECRI), Anirvan Banerji, the CCEA-ECRI Connecticut Coincident and Leading Employment Indexes.
+More recently, he developed coincident and leading indicators for he Nevada and Southern Nevada (Las Vegas metro area) economics as well as tourism and construction indexes for Southern Nevada.

-He founded and chaired the Executive Committee of The Connecticut Economy: A University of Connecticut Quarterly Review, and founded and initially directed of the Connecticut Center for Economic Analysis, which runs an input-output computer model of Connecticut and several of its counties.
+He founded and was the initial chair of the Executive Committee of The Connecticut Economy: A University of Connecticut Quarterly Review, and founded and initially directed of the Connecticut Center for Economic Analysis, which runs an input-output computer model of Connecticut and several of its counties.
 The Center performs economic impact studies for the Connecticut Department of Economic Community Development, the original purchaser of the model, and others.

 Finally, the Speaker of the Connecticut House of Representatives appointed Professor Miller to the Connecticut Economic Conference Board in September 1991, a position he held until his retirement from the University of Connecticut.